oroinc/documentation/concept_guides/guests/index.rst

 Configure Guest Request for Quote Submission
 --------------------------------------------

 In order to let unregistered customers request quotes on the items they are interested in, you can enable Guest RFQ Forms in your Oro application.
-This will also allow sales reps collect information on potential sales in the management console.
+This will also allow sales reps collect information on potential sales in the back-office.
 This can be configured on three levels -- globally, per organization and website.

-.. hint:: Make sure you enable :ref:`Guest Shopping Lists <user-guide--system-configuration--commerce-sales-shopping-list>` in the management console to let guest customers create RFQs from the shopping lists in their storefront.
+.. hint:: Make sure you enable :ref:`Guest Shopping Lists <user-guide--system-configuration--commerce-sales-shopping-list>` in the back-office to let guest customers create RFQs from the shopping lists in their storefront.

 .. note:: Please note that website settings override organization, organization settings override system settings.